open-orchestra/open-orchestra-docs/en/user_guide/workflow.rst

 transition an administrator only have to create a new right.
 In Open Orchestra, rights are called Roles.

+The role form asks for the following information:

 * **Name**: role name
 * **Description**: role description in all available languages.

 .. image:: ../../images/role_form.png

-The selection of the two statuses in the role form will define a transition.
+The selection of two status in the role form will define a transition role, and implicitly this transition.

 .. image:: ../../images/role_transition.png

 This role creates a transition between Draft status and Pending status.
 So users with this role will be able to change the status of a node or content from Draft to Pending.
+They will do this via a small widget on the node edit page.

 .. image:: ../../images/status_transition.png